-What is an initial working route?
+What is the preferred route?

 You can use the search box to find a specific postcode or an area you’re interested in, such as a town or village.
 Please include a space in the middle of your postcode.

 To add the different things to the map, click the three white-lined icon in the top left corner of the map.
 Select a ‘layer’ title from the drop-down list and it will appear on the interactive map.
 You can select up to 10 layers at any one time.
 To de-select a layer, click on the three white-lined icon and select the layer you want to remove.

 Please note: data was collected for areas within 10 miles of the pipeline corridor options.
 Beyond this point, data will not appear.

 To identify an area, click on the map and a call out box with a description of that area should appear on the right-hand side of the screen.
 To remove that screen simply click on the ‘i’ icon.

 You can zoom in and out of the interactive map using the plus and minus icons on the right-hand side of the screen.
 You can also enter ‘full screen mode’ by clicking on the arrow on the right-hand side of the screen.